KartikDevSharma/LeetCode_Solutions/Hard/564/Find the Closest Palindrome.md

 ```
 # You don't wanna read this

-Certainly!
-Let's delve into a mathematical explanation to justify why the approach works and why it effectively identifies the closest palindrome.
-This will involve analyzing the structure of palindromes, the properties of numbers, and how the algorithm logically narrows down the closest candidates.

 ### **1. Palindrome Structure and Reflection**

 A palindrome is a number that reads the same forward and backward.
 For any given number `n` with `d` digits, we can divide `n` into two halves: